You have several options to find out if someone had a will:

 Just because someone makes a will, does not mean that you will be able to find it in the public records.
-People do not file their wills with the court during their lifetimes.
+Most people do not file their wills with the court during their lifetimes.
 Other people file someone’s will after that person’s death.
 This makes sense, because wills are ambulatory, meaning that someone can change their will at any time.
-You don’t want a will to be public record that is not actually your final will.
+You generally don’t want a will to be public record that is not actually your final will.

 To find out if someone has a will before they die, the best thing to do is simply ask.
 To find out if someone has a will after they die, follow the suggestions above, or investigate to see if the will has been made a part of the public record.

 How To Find a Will in Public Records

 - Determine in what county the decedent resided.
 A decedent’s estate is probated in the county where the decedent was a resident.

 - Go to the clerk of court website for that county and look up decedent’s name.
 Most courts have a website.
 You can likely find it by typing in something like: “(name of county, state) clerk of court.”
 You will need to locate “court records” or something similar on the website, and then type in your decedent’s first and last name.
 If a probate has been opened, or a will filed, you will see this in the docket on the court website.
 Sometimes you can access the will itself online.
 If not, you can find valuable information, such as the case number, the name of any attorneys, and if there is a personal representative appointed.

 - Alternatively, go to or contact the county courthouse.
 If you cannot find the will online, then go to the courthouse and ask one of the probate clerks to help you and obtain a copy of the will in person.
 You might have to pay a copying fee.
 If you are not local, call the clerk of court and give them the name of the decedent and the case number so that they can locate the will and send you a copy.

 If you cannot find out if the decedent has a will by the methods described above, you have a couple of options: